MONICA-Project/monica-project.github.io/contents/_sections/scral-deploy.md

 <!-- Using Span is a hack to avoid the title to come again in TOC.-->

 <img src="https://github.com/MONICA-Project/monica-project.github.io/raw/master/assets/img/SCRAL-Logo-V1.1.png" alt="SCRAL logo" width="350"/> <br>
-This tutorial will help you to understand how to deploy and run a SCRAL module from the dockerhub or directly from the source code
+This tutorial will help you to understand how to deploy and run a SCRAL module from the dockerhub or directly from the source code.

 Alternatively, if you want to understand how to develop your own SCRAL module, please have a look at the [SCRAL development tutorial](https://monica-project.github.io/sections/scral-develop.html).